 The truth is that resumes are often put aside when not accompanied by a cover letter.
-It would be a shame if this happened to yours, especially after all the time you’ve spent on creating your resume.
+It would be a shame if this happened to you, especially after all the time you’ve spent creating it.

 - Let them know what position you’re applying for.
 Preferably in the opening sentences.

-- Highlight an accomplishment you’ve had in a previous employment.
+- Highlight an accomplishment you’ve had in previous employment.

 - Show enthusiasm for the job.

 When all it’s said and done, your cover letter should look something like this:

 Want more inspo?
 Browse another 1,250+ cover letter examples by your profession.

 And if you really want a memorable cover letter, we’ve got you covered.
 In fact, we’re certain it will be the only cover letter guide you’ll ever need.